Facts About Flag Of Cambodia

 In addition, back in 1989, when the People’s Republic of Kampuchea, rebranded itself as the “State of Cambodia”, the lower half of the flag was pointed to blue color.

-In 1993, Cambodia reinstated the 1948 Cambodian flag design.
+In 1993, Cambodia reinstated the 1948 flag design.
 Notably, alongside Afghanistan, the Cambodian flag is unique worldwide for prominently featuring a historic building in its design.
 The flag’s colors, red and blue, hold deep traditional significance in Cambodian culture and history.

 Nearly all of these designs included some representation of the iconic Angkor Wat temple.
 Built originally in the 12th century during the reign of the Mahidharapura monarchs, Angkor Wat boasts five towers, though stylized versions on flags did not always depict all of them.